Kanban-Zai/kanban-zai-version-1.0/core.md

 # INTRODUCTION

-All Kanban-Zai modules introduce and explain values, settings and team norms.
-Not all modules introduce all things, but can.
+The Kanban-Zai code is a process framework designed to make teams work better and go faster.

 # DESCRIPTION

+Kanban-Zai core is a framework with the  purpose of the core is to ensure that everyone follows the process, whatever that looks like, and documents instances where, when, why and by whom the process was not followed.

+Once the core is installed you can create and extend any with any process you like by following the principles laid out in the core.

+The core comes with it's own process modules which you can use as is or as examples to create your own.

+NOTE: Version 2 of the core requires you use the Kanban-Zai modules.

 The core of Kanban-Zai is the yaml configuration file.
 Kanban-Zai is a microservice at heart and this file may be aggregated by anyone, for any legal purpose.

-* This core module introduces the base concepts of Kanban-Zai and some initial settings and team norms.
+* This core module introduces the base concepts of Kanban-Zai and some initial settings, value and team norms.
 * The core module may not be modified.
 * The core module must be used by ALL (100%) Kanban-Zai implementations
 * kanban-zai.yaml must be held in a public repo.